libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 <TagLinks />

-PrivacyIDEA is a modular authentication server that can be used to enhance the security of your existing applications like local login, VPN, remote access, SSH connections, access to web sites or web portals with two-factor authentication.
-We will use PrivacyIDEA and their FreeRADIUS plugin together with [YubiKey 5 NFC](https://www.pntrs.com/t/TUJGR0dNRkJHRk1NR0ZCRk5GSkxK) (from Yubico) to enforce two-factor authentication and apply an role-based access control approach.
+privacyIDEA is a modular authentication server that can be used to enhance the security of your existing applications like local login, VPN, remote access, SSH connections, access to web sites or web portals with two-factor authentication.
+We will use privacyIDEA and their FreeRADIUS plugin together with [YubiKey 5 NFC](https://www.pntrs.com/t/TUJGR0dNRkJHRk1NR0ZCRk5GSkxK) (from Yubico) to enforce two-factor authentication and apply an role-based access control approach.

 [privacyIDEA website](https://www.privacyidea.org/) [GitHub](https://github.com/privacyidea/privacyidea)
 [Yubico website](https://www.pntrs.com/t/TUJGR0dNRkJHRk1NR0ZCRk5GSkxK) <Badge text="affiliate links" type="warning"/>